English

 Me: You too.

 DX: I expected you to come for your first appointment yesterday.
 I was looking forward to attending to you.
 I can’t believe you did let me know you won’t be available.
-Now you must avail yourself of you appointments going forward.
+Now, you must avail yourself of your appointments going forward.

 Me: You’re saying you felt disappointed by me that I didn’t show up yesterday.
 So you felt offended by my absence.

-DX: I sure, that is what I am saying.
+DX: I am sure that is what I am saying.

 Me: I am glad you have given those instructions.

-Me: You want to know about Mike project progress.
-Did you meet him last week was he happy to see you?
+Me: You want to know about Mike’s project progress.
+Did you meet him last week?
+Was he happy to see you?

 DX: Sure, that is what I am asking.
 I met him last week.